 We know this is potentially a really difficult and uncertain time for many people.
 The following helpline and websites also offer some advice to support your emotional wellbeing:

 For general support or advice about your mental health or that of someone you care for, call the West Yorkshire 24 hour support line on 0800 183 0558.

 Mindwell Leeds – the Mindwell website has a hub of resources if you’re feeling anxious or worried and tips for looking after your wellbeing while staying at home.

 Mindmate Leeds – MindMate is a Leeds-based website for young people, their families and the professionals who support them.

 Every Mind Matters – NHS approved website where you can get your free plan with tips to help you deal with stress and anxiety, improve your sleep, boost your mood and feel more in control.

-Leeds Recovery College – Courses have been suspended for now, but you can sign up to the weekly newsletter, promoting resources to support your wellbeing.
+Leeds Recovery College – A new prospectus for online courses is out in September 2020, you can also sign up to the weekly newsletter, and find resources to support your wellbeing.